This syllabus has the following aims

 - May have a lower resilience to failure and errors

-You should keep these qualities in mind whenever we develop content for our students.
+You should keep these qualities in mind whenever we develop content for our trainees.
+You can find some concrete guidelines around content in this document: Our Approach.

-This website contains everything that we teach our students.
+This website contains everything that we teach our trainees.
 For organisational documents you can reference the Docs website.

 How We Organise